Poles in Lithuania: After 2000

-Lithuania has not ratified the European Charter for Regional or Minority Languages.
-60,000 Poles have signed a petition against an education system reform.
-A school strike was declared and suspended.

 The Law on Ethnic Minorities lapsed in 2010.

-In 2014 Šalčininkai District Municipality administrative director Bolesław Daszkiewicz was fined €12,453 for failure to execute a court ruling to remove Lithuanian-Polish street signs.
-Lucyna Kotłowska was fined €1,738 for the same offense.

-Difficulties of the Polish minority

-Discrimination
+As of 2023 Lithuania has not ratified the European Charter for Regional or Minority Languages.

+Political issues

+Alleged discrimination

 There are opinions in some Polish media that the Polish minority in Lithuania is facing discrimination.
 As mentioned above, Petition 0358/2011 on language rights of Poles living in Lithuania was filed with the European Parliament in 2011.
 Polish Election Action in Lithuania claimed that the education legislation is discriminatory.
 In 2011, former Polish President Lech Wałęsa criticized the government of Lithuania over its alleged discrimination against the Polish minority.